 School bank details – Tokomaru School BOT – Westpac -03 0726 0552461 00

-If a parent has a concern about any school issue they should:
+PARENT CONCERNS AND COMPLAINTS If a parent has a concern about any school issue they should:

 - Approach the class teacher in the first instance.

-- If the parent remains dissatisfied then the Principal should be contacted and an appointment made to see her.
+- If the parent remains dissatisfied, then the Principal should be contacted and an appointment made to see her.

 - The Board of Trustees should be contacted only if matters cannot be resolved with either classroom teachers or the school Principal.
-See our complaints Procedure/Policy.
+See our Complaints Procedure/Policy.

-Parents are welcome at school and are encouraged to participate in many of the school activities.
+PARENT – SCHOOL CONTACT Parents are welcome at school and are encouraged to participate in many of our school activities.
 If parents wish to contact the class teacher for student related matters it is requested that this be done outside classroom hours.
 Email is a great way of making contact if you cannot get into school on a regular basis.

 Riding to School – Students may ride their bikes to school as long as they:

-Have their parents/caregivers permission
+Have their parents/caregiver’s permission

 Have a roadworthy bike